icemancast/icemancast.github.io/_posts/2011-08-10-custom-php-cms.md

 link1_url:
 link2_title:
 link2_url:
+excerpt: Custom content management system built from the ground up in php and mysql.
+I used this cms as the foundation of every website I built before switching to wordpress/rails.
+Visit Frontend (below is link to backend).
+Email for admin area user/pass to view
 ---
 Custom content management system built from the ground up in php and mysql.
 I used this cms as the foundation of every website I built before switching to wordpress/rails.
 Visit Frontend (below is link to backend).
 Email for admin area user/pass to view.